Many parents find themselves wondering why their child is struggling at school.

 Learning is not just about intelligence or effort.

-It is supported by a number of underlying foundations that develop in early childhood.
+It is supported by a number of underlying foundations that are built in early childhood.

 When these foundations are strong, learning tends to flow more easily.